isomerpages/nlb-reference/_business-management/Gig Economy.md

 **<u>For Consumers</u>**
 <br>
-As the gig economy employs large numbers of people as part-time, temporary or  independent workers, goods and services can be delivered more cheaply and with more efficiency.
+As the gig economy employs large numbers of people as part-time, temporary or&nbsp; independent workers, goods and services can be delivered more cheaply and with more efficiency.
 Consumers turn to the gig economy for convenience and better service as with the case of ride-hailing or food-delivery apps.
 Gig apps also help consumers avail a service that is in short supply or expensive, as for example, the role played by Airbnb in places where hotel rooms may be in short supply or offering temporary accommodations at lower prices.

 #### Downsides of the Gig Economy